RexManglicmot/lora_fine_tuning/README.md

 > **LoRA (r=8)** lifts zero-shot **Macro-F1/Accuracy from 0.666/0.667 to 0.954/0.958** while training only **~42 MB** of adapters in **~8.4 min.**

 ## Inspiration
-I wanted to do a LoRA because I wanted another way to tune a model without occuring computational costs and money.
+I wanted to do a LoRA because I wanted another way to tune a model without occuring computational costs and money with respect to full-fine tuning.
+I found these interesting videos HERE, HERE, and HERE, which talks about what LoRA is.
+It piqued my interest and again wanted to apply it to my own interests in puublic helath and the broad

 ## Introduction
 **LoRA (Low-Rank Adaptation)** fine-tunes a big model by freezing the original weights and learning tiny **adapters**—small add-on modules that nudge the model for your task.
 The adapter’s **rank** 𝑟 is just a knob for how big/expressive that add-on is: higher 𝑟 = more capacity; lower 𝑟 = smaller and faster.
 Because only the adapters learn (not the whole model), you train far fewer parameters, use less memory, and finish much quicker.